nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 3. User selects the desired volunteer and event to un-assign the volunteer from.
 4. User submits the information to the system.
 5. System checks if all required information is present and valid.
+6. System checks if the volunteer is assigned to the event.
-6. System removes the volunteer from the event and confirms removal.<br/>
+7. System removes the volunteer from the event and confirms removal.<br/>
    Use Case Ends.

 **Extensions**: